Newfoundland Temperament & Personality Guide

 The Newfoundland is known for being a moderate-energy working breed with a distinctive personality.
 As a working breed, they are loyal, protective, and often form strong bonds with their primary caretaker.

-With a typical weight of 100-150 lbs and lifespan of 8-10 yrs, the Newfoundland requires thoughtful care tailored to their specific breed characteristics.
+The Newfoundland averages 100-150 lbs at maturity with a 8-10 yrs lifespan and arrives with breed-level care considerations best internalised early rather than discovered late.
 The Newfoundland's heavy shedding coat and moderate activity requirements tell only part of the story — their working heritage shapes everything from trainability to health risks.

 Breed-Specific Health Profile: Research identifies hip dysplasia, heart disease, bloat as conditions with higher prevalence in Newfoundlands.
 These are population-level trends, not individual certainties.
-Discuss with your veterinarian which screening tests are recommended for your Newfoundland's age and health history.
+Discuss with your veterinarian which screening tests are recommended for your Newfoundland.

 Living with Family